tabreturn/tabreturn.github.io/_posts/2019-01-10-processing.py_in_ten_lessons--05-_art_of_the_state.md

 {% endhighlight %}
 </dd>

-Python does offer other list methods but the above should suffice, for now at least.
-Any decent Python reference should cover the others; failing that, there's always your favourite search engine.
+Python does offer other list methods, but the above should suffice, for now at least.
+Any decent Python reference should cover the others -- failing that, there's always your favourite search engine.
 If you are looking to reorder list elements, there are the [`reverse()`](https://py.processing.org/reference/list_reverse.html) and alphanumerical [`sort()`](https://py.processing.org/reference/list_sort.html) methods.

 ### Rainbow Sequence Task

 Time to consolidate what has been covered thus far.
-In this challenge you will apply various list techniques to shuffle the colour bands of an incorrectly sequenced rainbow (orange, followed by violet, then blue, red, yellow, green, and indigo).
+In this challenge, you will apply various list techniques to shuffle the colour bands of an incorrectly sequenced rainbow (orange, followed by violet, then blue, red, yellow, green, and indigo).
 Wait -- what the heck is indigo, anyway?
 According to the [dictionary](https://en.wiktionary.org/wiki/indigo), indigo is a "purplish-blue colour", and violet is a "blueish-purple colour" 😕.
 On that point, why is there no purple band in the rainbow?

 <figure style="word-spacing:0">
 <div style="background-color:indigo; display:inline-block; width:80px; height:2.5em"></div